MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  - Filter features

-For example it the is a wrong field name in a filter request like
+If there is a wrong field name in a filter request like

 >  localhost:8080/filter/